TheFirstFen/lnu/ulv/year_3/2DT902/Assignments/L2/eu222d_Assignment_2_retake.md

 QAS 2:

-* Source: Identified user
+* Source: Unidentifid user
-* Stimulus: Tries to login from a new device
+* Stimulus: Tries to make a purchase
-* Artifact: Authentication
+* Artifact: Purchase management
 * Environment: Normal operation
-* Responce: Detects a new device and asks what authentication medthod they would like to use
+* Responce: Notifie the user that they need to be loged in to continue
-* Response Measure: Send a two factor authentication code to the accounts email address or phone number
+* Response Measure: User is forced to login to procide with the purchase

 QAS 3: